acpmasquerade/sms-counter/readme.md

 </ul>
 ```

-You can use the `countSms` jQuery extension to update the count on keyup:
+You can use the `countSms` jQuery extension to update the count on keyup. jQuery extension is built-in within the  library.

 ```javascript
 $('#message').countSms('#sms-counter')